 How exactly does a cell “know” when to break down glycogen stores?

-Glycogen is a type of carbohydrate that is stored in the liver and muscles.
-When these stores are depleted, your body can draw on glycogen as energy.
-The process by which glycogen is converted into glucose and ATP is known as glycolysis, which occurs in the cytoplasm of cells.
-Glycolysis occurs in several steps.
+Glycogen is a stored carbohydrate found in the liver and muscles.
+When these stores run low, your body uses glycogen for energy.
+This conversion of glycogen to glucose and ATP is called glycolysis.
+Glycolysis happens in the cell’s cytoplasm and involves several steps.

 What is glycogenolysis and glycogen synthesis?

 Glycogenesis is the conversion of glucose into glycogen.
 Glycogen is a storage form of glucose that your body can use.
-The liver and skeletal muscles store most of the body’s glycogen, but it’s also present in the brain and other organs.
+The liver and skeletal muscles store a majority of the body’s glycogen, but it is also present in the brain and other organs.

-Glycogenolysis occurs in response to hormonal signals, including epinephrine (adrenaline) and glucagon, as well as in response to low blood glucose levels (hypoglycemia).
+Glycogenolysis happens when hormones like epinephrine and glucagon are released or when blood glucose levels are low.
 The latter triggers the release of glucagon from the pancreas, which binds to liver cells and stimulates their glycogenolytic activity.

 Glycogen synthesis is the process by which glucose molecules are added to chains of glycogen.
 The process involves several enzymes that catalyze reactions that convert individual glucose units into strands of glycogen.